spipm/BraekerCTF_2024_public/readme.md

 ### Background - Crypto and hashcracking

-With the help of [Shoaloak](https://twitter.com/shoaloak) we created [messengesus](./challenges/crypto-hashcracking/messengesus), a variation on the clever [babypad](https://ctftime.org/writeup/17069) challenge by plonk from the TastelessCTF 2019.
+With the help of [Axel Koolhaas](https://axelkoolhaas.com/) (Shoaloak) we created [messengesus](./challenges/crypto-hashcracking/messengesus), a variation on the clever [babypad](https://ctftime.org/writeup/17069) challenge by plonk from the TastelessCTF 2019.

 The challenge [Flag-based key expansion](./challenges/crypto-hashcracking/flag-based-key-expansion/) was inspired by multiple things.
 First of all, some colleague dumped half his AD NTLM hash in Confluence, claiming that "you can't crack half a hash", and secondly because I made this [Depix](https://github.com/spipm/Depix) tool a couple of years ago.
 The tool was immensely overhyped on socials, but it's more neat than useful, just like deconvolution for the eye doctor challenge (see below).